m90/seeThru/README.md

 ```

 ##Word of warning##
-This plugin is a **cheap hack**!
+This approch is a **cheap hack**!
 For the lack of alpha support in HTML5 video it is one of the few ways to use video with alpha, so it might be a viable option in some cases, but please don't expect it to work like a charm when processing 30fps 1080p video on an old machine with 39 tabs open.
 Test your usage thoroughly on old machines as well and if you're not satisfied with the speed, maybe think about using Flash Video (there, I said it!).
 Also: **no iOS support**, sorry!!!

 ##Table of contents##
  - <a href="#video-setup">Video Setup</a>
- - <a href="#basic-plugin-usage">Basic Script Usage</a>
+ - <a href="#basic-script-usage">Basic Script Usage</a>
  - <a href="#options">Options</a>
  - <a href="#additional-methods">Additional methods</a>
  - <a href="#usage-as-a-jquery-plugin">Usage as a jQuery-plugin</a>